AlphaGit/tech-garden/content/ai/InstructZero.md

 ---
 title: InstructZero
 tags:
+  - model
-- model optimization
+  - optimization
+  - large
-- large language models
+  - language
-- llms
+  - models
   - ai
   - ml
+  - llm
 ---

 Automated system that works as a trainable model, learning the best prompt to operate into a specific LLM for accuracy of a specific task.